 The explorer has a harmony with nature and knows each leaf and danger hidden within the forest.
 The explorer knows how to avoid the many terrible things that lurk in the wilderness, and can guide others with them on the safe paths.
 While in the Wilderness and not in combat, the explorer and up to 5 companions may use the Ignore sign to travel to their destination.
 Should any of the travelling group stop moving, they must all drop the Ignore sign.

-The Streetwise action grows more powerful with each new Rank of the Streetwise Skill, learning more and more information about a specific target.
+The Investigation action grows more powerful with each new Rank of the Streetwise Skill, learning more and more information about a specific target.
 The spy can spend the time between Events looking into the affairs and activities of a specific character.

 At each level, the spy also becomes immune to that same information being revealed about themselves when others attempt to track them, though they still expose any additional information that they haven’t learned how to hide.

-When the spy submits their Streetwise Action, they may also spread one rumor per Rank of Streetwise.
+When the spy submits their Investigation Action, they may also spread one rumor per Rank of Streetwise.
 These rumors (and any other rumors and current events) will be read anonymously during Opening Ceremonies of the next Event.

 Rank 1: Solicitation

-During Events, the spy may use the Streetwise Action to get in contact with local individuals they believe to be within the city by being aware of their habits, schedules, and frequented locations.
+During Events, the spy may use the Invitation Action to get in contact with local individuals they believe to be within the city by being aware of their habits, schedules, and frequented locations.
 This creates an invitation for the targeted character, a voluntary meeting, and will be answered by showing up at the public tavern when and if the character would do so.
 The spy should proceed directly to the tavern and await the likely meeting.

 Rank 2: Surveillance

-The Streetwise Action now reveals the story of any Renown (Character Perk) their target has, as well as any specific personality related traits they may have, such as, Bigoted, Entitlement, Harsh Temper, Pure of Heart or Honor Code.
+The Investigation Action now reveals the story of any Renown (Character Perk) their target has, as well as any specific personality related traits they may have, such as, Bigoted, Entitlement, Harsh Temper, Pure of Heart or Honor Code.

 Rank 3: Associates